vivaria/edisonrul.ing/docs/source/cards/b/battle-tuned.md

 ### Card Rulings

-●Battle Tuned targets 1 Tuner monster in your GY.
+*   Battle Tuned targets 1 Tuner monster in your GY.